 was a 2016 Writing Fellow.
 Born in Serowe, Botswana, at the time of her fellowship she was an MFA candidate at the University of Mississippi and had been a finalist for the Driftless Prize in Fiction.
 Her debut collection, Call and Response, will be published in 2023 by Viking.

 was a 2015 Writing Fellow.
 At the time of his fellowship, he was a twenty-year-old student at the University of Nigeria, Nsukka.
-His debut story collection, God's Children Are Little Broken Things, will be published in 2022 by A Public Space Books.
+His debut story collection, God's Children Are Little Broken Things, was published in 2022 by A Public Space Books.

 was a 2015 Writing Fellow.
 At the time of his fellowship, he was a student in the Creative Writing MFA Program at Colorado State University and an associate editor at the Colorado Review.